What’s New in Vaginal Rejuvenation? Newer treatment for vaginal and pelvic concerns in women

 The newest option, Imvexxy comes in the absolute lowest, effective dose of estrogen and provides a new option to keep the vagina healthy and moist.
 It is important to maintain treatment twice a week for the best outcome.

-VAGINAL LASER AND RADIOFREQUENCY HEAT THERAPIES
+BE WARE ABOUT -VAGINAL LASER AND RADIOFREQUENCY HEAT THERAPIES

 Because of fears and because not all women respond to local therapies, newer options are being pursued by women.
 Many women are used to facial and skin rejuvenation with lasers and heat facial therapies are naturally interested to see if these therapies can be applied to the genitals.
 Viveve® is a patented radiofrequency therapy which treats vaginal laxity and has a dual cooling and heating process that help trigger formation of collagen.
 Vaginal stimulating devices can increase muscle strength and tone and are an excellent non-surgical medical option to treat bladder leakage and some sexual dysfunction.